YoungjunNa/2019-animal-nutrition-and-the-environment/README.md

 **11th:** Review 1
 - Sales, J., Jančík, F., 2011.
 Effects of dietary chromium supplementation on performance, carcass characteristics, and meat quality of growing-finishing swine: A meta-analysis1.
 Journal of Animal Science 89, 4054–4067.
-- Duffield, T.F., Rabiee, A.R., Lean, I.J., 2008a.
+- Duffield, T.F., Rabiee, A.R., Lean, I.J., 2008.
 A Meta-Analysis of the Impact of Monensin in Lactating Dairy Cattle.
 Part 1.
 Metabolic Effects.
 Journal of Dairy Science 91, 1334–1346.
-- Duffield, T.F., Rabiee, A.R., Lean, I.J., 2008b.
+- Duffield, T.F., Rabiee, A.R., Lean, I.J., 2008.
 A Meta-Analysis of the Impact of Monensin in Lactating Dairy Cattle.
 Part 2.
 Production Effects.
 Journal of Dairy Science 91, 1347–1360.

 **12th:** Review 2
+- Sales, J., 2014.
+Effects of access to pasture on performance, carcass composition, and meat quality in broilers: A meta-analysis1.
+Poultry Science 93, 1523–1533.
 - Duffield, T.F., Merrill, J.K., Bagg, R.N., 2012.
 Meta-analysis of the effects of monensin in beef cattle on feed efficiency, body weight gain, and dry matter intake1.
 Journal of Animal Science 90, 4583–4592.
-- Sales, J., 2014.
-Effects of access to pasture on performance, carcass composition, and meat quality in broilers: A meta-analysis1.
-Poultry Science 93, 1523–1533.

 **13th:** Disccusion for preparing the Metathon

 **14th: Metathon day!** :cow: :computer: :running:
-- Metathon == Meta-analysis + marathon
+- Metathon == Meta-analysis + Marathon
 - The goal of a metathon is to write the publishable meta-analysis paper by the end of the event (within 24 hours).

 **15th:** Refresh day after metathon